jllangley/wannakill/README.md

 # What it is:

-A Metasploit resource script desinged to
+A Metasploit resource script designed to

 kill wannacry task mssecsvc.exe